 Recovery from gynecomastia depends on which treatment Dr. Whitfield performs.
 Liposuction is fairly simple; the recovery will take a couple of weeks.
 With a surgical male breast reduction, you can expect to be swollen for about 2-6 weeks.
 In both cases, you will need to wear a compression garment for 2 weeks and avoid any kind of strenuous exercise for 2 weeks.
 Patients can typically return to their full regime at the gym at 4-6 weeks.

-To find out more about gynecomastia with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.
+To find out more about gynecomastia with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at our Austin location in West Lake Hills.